Corbalt is a small startup working to build better software infrastructure for government.

 One of the core issues we found working on healthcare.gov was that the government has hundreds of pages of security requirements, there's a lot of fear, uncertainty, and doubt around implementing these requirements, and this environment makes it much slower and more laborious to do anything.
 We're working to address this problem using innovative technology to create software infrastructure that's easy to use and automatically implements many of these security requirements.

 We're a small team with experience at Google, Palantir, Bell Labs, and Silicon Valley startups.
-We work remotely by default and are spread across New York, New Jersey, and California.
+We work remotely by default and are spread across different states.

 We'd like to hire a software engineer with the following responsibilities, skills, and values.